Andy Priaulx

-Andrew Graham Priaulx, MBE (/pri:ˈoʊ/ pree-OH born 8 August 1974) is a British professional racing driver from Guernsey.
+Andrew Graham Priaulx, MBE (/pri:ˈoʊ/ pree-OH born 7 August 1974) is a British racing driver from Guernsey.
 In 2019 he raced for Ford Chip Ganassi Team UK in the FIA World Endurance Championship, and Cyan Racing Lynk & Co in the FIA World Touring Car Cup, having been a former BMW factory driver.

 He is a European Touring Car Championship champion, three times World Touring Car Championship champion and the only FIA Touring Car champion to win an international-level championship for four consecutive years (2004 to 2007).
 The previous record was Roberto Ravaglia's three successive championships (1986–1988).

 Racing career

 Born in Guernsey, Priaulx has competed in many types of motorsport, beginning in karting at the minimum age of eight.
 After a brief flirtation with powerboat racing, he started hillclimbing while still a teenager, sharing a car with his father Graham.
 It was quickly apparent that he had great natural ability, and few people were surprised when he took the British Hillclimb Championship title in 1995.

 After this, he made the switch to circuit racing, where after a relatively low-key couple of years in Formula Renault UK Championship and British Formula 3 he eventually demonstrated his skills were transferable by switching to the Renault Spider championship in 1998, completely dominating it in 1999.
 His career stalled somewhat when he returned to British Formula 3 in 2000–01.
 He had some success at this level, but despite finishing sixth in the championship in 2001 was unable to progress further up the single-seater ladder.